awsdocs/amazon-ec2-user-guide/doc_source/ec2-byoip.md

 If you disassociate the IPv6 CIDR block from your VPC, it's released back into your IPv6 address pool\.

-For more information about working with IPv6 CIDR blocks in the VPC console, see [Working with VPCs and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html) in the *Amazon VPC User Guide*\.

 ## Validate your BYOIP<a name="byoip-validation"></a>

 1. Validate the self\-signed x\.509 key pair